Armand Spitz: Projector models and advances

 The A3/A3P Series used a true 18" diameter "star sphere" and vastly improved planet projectors that included motions at the proper orbital tilts and retrograde motion via his elegant "planet analogs", that is, analog computers.
 It also had a driven precessional axis and auxiliary projectors for a projected orrery and a simple meteorite projector.
 Some could be mounted on an elevator to accommodate other presentation modes.
 These models originally used an incandescent bulb for starlight source, which produced fuzzy images resembling the glowing filament.

 The A4 Series had a better starlight source: a unique xenon-arc lamp topped with a fisheye lens for dispersal across the top half of the starball.
 Due to the 180° limitation, the power-supply/lamp/lens assembly was mounted on leveling gimbals and incorporated a horizon cutoff mask to avoid projecting below-horizon stars.
 Another improvement is that control voltages were no longer at line (120VAC) levels, but at low voltages.
 It also improved the RA and declination axes projector, switching to optical projectors.
 It also had an azimuthal drive so that the star field could be rotated to the part of the dome facing patrons, avoiding neck-craning.

+The Model B departed from his earlier designs, now using two very large star hemispheres in the Zeiss "dumbbell" configuration.
+These projectors were designed for large planetarium domes.
+Only 3 were installed, hanging from cables rather than on a large mount (U.S. Air Force Academy, Flint, MI, and Montevideo, Uruguay).

+The Model C Spitz projector was patterned after the Model B but smaller, to be used under a 40 foot dome.
+Only 1 was built for the Minneapolis Planetarium in Minnesota.

 The 512 Series resembled the A4, but with a major advancement: use of digital control voltages to the projector.
 This enabled the use of programmed sequences.

-The Big Model B Spitz departed from his earlier designs with the Model B, now using two very large star hemispheres in the Zeiss "dumbbell" configuration.
-Only 10 were installed in unique mounts.
-With very large star hemispheres, the star field would be expected to be very attractive.

-The STP Models The Space Transit Planetarium (variants in Miami, FL, US Air Force Academy, Kansas City, and East Lansing, MI) used digital computers to move planets to different positions.
-As the name implies, the STP's could simulate POVs from any location within our solar system.
+The STP Models The Space Transit Planetarium (variants in Miami, FL, Kansas City, and East Lansing, MI) used digital computers to move planets to different positions.
+As the name implies, the STP's could simulate POVs from any location within the Solar System.